 The Disorder You May Not Even Know Your Dog Has

 So, I started wondering, can animals have OCD (Obsessive Compulsive Disorder) like people do?
 When looking for the answer, this is what I found.
-I thought I’d share it with all of you because I know others may be coping with their pet’s OCD.
+I thought I’d share it with you because I know others may be coping with their pet’s OCD.

 According to PET MD, Obsessive compulsive disorders include thoughts, which don’t apply to animals because we don’t know what they are thinking.
 Even if we sometimes think we do.
-So, in animals we call them compulsive behaviors.
-Another source however, called them Obsessive Compulsive Disorders and that people and animals can develop them.
+So, in animals, we call them compulsive behaviors.
+Another source, however, called them Obsessive Compulsive Disorders and that people and animals can develop them.
 So, it seems that even the experts can’t agree on exactly what to call them.
 Whatever you call them, disorders or behaviors, they can be distressing for both animal and human.
-For the sake of simplicity I will call them disorders.
+For the sake of simplicity, I will call them disorders.

 What are compulsive disorders?

 One source described them as behaviors that are exaggerations of normal animal behaviors.
 They are exhibited for longer periods of time and are repeated out of context, and in situations in which they would be considered abnormal.
 Licking, chewing, spinning, tail-chasing and running after shadows or beams of light to name just a few most commonly seen in dogs.
 Cats are known to suck on wool, groom excessively or chase their tails.
 When these behaviors are repeated to the point of exhaustion or for long periods of time they can become harmful and are stressful for the animal as well as the people who live with them.

 Being around an animal engaged in compulsive behavior gets to you eventually.
 At first, you tune it out, but then it goes on and on like Chinese water torture and it shatters your calm.
 Is 10 a.m. to soon for a glass of wine?